 Skinny belts are subtle accessories that can easily spruce up your outfit and make it look complete.
 It’s also easier to play around with colorful hues and bolder prints since it’s width makes it understated.

-When styling this belt take note of proportion, since the belt is so skinny wear it with jeans or skirts that are more fitted.
+When styling this belt take note of proportion since the belt is so skinny wear it with jeans or skirts that are more fitted.
 Loose and flowing pieces will drown out the belt and it will lose its chic appeal.

-Wide belts are another kind of statement belt; from an Obi to add a little oriental flavor to sexy corset style or a classic wide sash style, each makes unique statement.
+Wide belts are another kind of statement belt; from an Obi to add a little oriental flavor to sexy corset style or a classic wide sash style, each makes a unique statement.
 A wide belt is perfect for creating an amazing hourglass shape and will work wonders for most waistlines.

 If you want to cinch in your waist when wearing shapeless shift dresses or empire waist pieces, a wide belt is your best bet.
 Invest in a neutral wide belt that you can style different options with, and invest in a fun, trendier version for nights when you’re feeling a little bit funkier.

 Recently there has been an upward spike in the presence of Japanese-inspired fashion trends on the runways.
-Multiple seasons have passed and the popularity and prominence of obi belts has grown by leaps and bounds.
+Multiple seasons have passed and the popularity and prominence of obi belts have grown by leaps and bounds.
 What makes the Obi distinctive is that there is a wide base that serves as the base to wrap around the thinner straps that tie in the front.
 Obi belts are a hot trend right now and it is a worthy addition to your wardrobe, for sure.

 Tying a rope around your waist says effortless style to a T. They are an easy way to add structured and shape to your more casual looks.
 You can tie your rope belt in multiple ways, either in the middle front, the back, or even asymmetrical to one side.
 It’s just a one-of-a-kind way to finish up a look.
 This rope belt works especially well for the warmer months with lighter fabrications.
 You can even personalize this type of belt even further with the way you decide to knot it.